spirit-warrior/beads_project/README.md

   - Once cured, the beads should feel significantly harder and more durable.

-## Application of Topcoat - ArtResin or Polyurethane
+## 3 - Application of Topcoat - ArtResin or Polyurethane

 After hardening with PC-Petrifier, next step is to apply a topcoat to enhance durability, water resistance, and aesthetics.
 ArtResin is preferred but water-based polyurethane is also a good option.

-#### About ArtResin Epoxy Resin
+- About ArtResin Epoxy Resin

   - Creates a high-gloss, highly durable finish
   - Waterproof
   - Maximum wear-resistant
   - Certified non-toxic
   - More labor involved

 #### Application of ArtResin

 - Work in a well-ventilated area
-- String a manageable number of beads onto a piece of fishing line
+- String a manageable number of beads onto a length of fishing line
-- Submerge the bead and fishing line in the resin
+- Submerge the beads and fishing line in the resin
 - Hang the beads and fishing line to dry
 - Use a heat gun or small torch to remove bubbles from the resin surface.
 - Rotate the beads periodically to ensure a more even coat.